jhvanderschee/hugocodex/content/add-ons/nested-menu.md

 ### How it works

 I am pretty specific in my approach to Hugo, so I like to see Sections as database tables.
 I do not use (or like) the concept of nested sections (neither does Forestry.io).
 Therefore I always use a parent key in my Frontmatter.
-This looks like `parent_branch` in this case.
 To learn more about how this works, [read the blog post](/blog/creating-a-menu-with-nested-pages/).

 ### Installation